Managing Partner & COO

 What’s your goal in your work here?

-I partner closely with our CEO, the leadership group and all teams across the firm trying to make sure that everything runs as smoothly and efficiently as possible.
-Even though my work is largely behind the scenes, my goal is really the same: to help the Fund be an effective partner to the founders we work with.
+As COO, I partner closely with our CEO, the leadership group and all teams across the firm trying to make sure that everything runs as smoothly and efficiently as possible.
+Even though my work is largely behind the scenes, my goal is really the same: to help the Fund be an effective partner to the founders we work with and deliver for our LPs.
 I’m so fascinated by the kind of work our founders are doing, and I think that if we play our role right, we can be a critical amplifying force.

 As you build your team, what do you look for when it comes to talent?